Carnagion/dissertation/diss/diss.typ

 This project thus introduces a mathematical model for the integrated runway sequencing and de-icing problem and a branch-and-bound algorithm for solving it.
 In doing so, this project provides fundamental insights into the characteristics of runway sequencing and de-icing and the advantages of integrated de-icing over decomposed de-icing, which is of value to future research in the field.
-This paper is structured as follows:
+This dissertation is structured as follows:

 @section:literature contains an overview of the existing literature on runway sequencing as well as some of the past approaches that are (or are not) adopted in this project.
 An in-depth description of the integrated runway sequencing and de-icing problem is provided in @section:problem-description, with @section:constraints and @section:objectives further providing detailed explanations of the constraints and objectives respectively.